heroku/shh/README.md

     SHH_INTERVAL: The interval at which to poll.
 Defaults to "10s".
 See: http://golang.org/pkg/time/#ParseDuration
     SHH_SOURCE: The source for the metric if you want sources.
 No source is included if this isn't set.
+    SHH_POLLERS: A comma seperated list of pollers to run.
+Defaults to "load,cpu,df,disk"

 ### Outputter related